charlielito/snapchat-filters-opencv/README.md

 #### Easy install
 Build `OpenCV` or install the light version with `sudo apt-get install libopencv-dev python-opencv`.
 For Windows users it is always easier to just download the binaries of OpenCV and execute them, see [this web page](http://docs.opencv.org/trunk/d5/de5/tutorial_py_setup_in_windows.html).
-For `TKinter` in Linux just execute: `apt-get install python-tk` (python binaries in windows usually have Tkinter already installed).
+For `TKinter` in Linux just execute: `apt-get install python-tk` or `apt-get install python3-tk` (python binaries in windows usually have Tkinter already installed).

 For python dependences just execute: